hot3dx/DirectXXamlUAP/ReadMe.md

 DirectX12UAP c++ template by Hot3dx - Jeff Kubitz
 ![Screenshot](https://github.com/hot3dx/DirectXXamlUAP/blob/master/Screenshot%20(46).png)

+MUST START MSVS 2019 as Administrator or you can create the directory need and save the files with Visual Studio Code!

 Designed to be placed in:
 1) In Directory:
 YOUR_DRIVE:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\Common7\IDE\ProjectTemplates\VC\Windows UAP\1033\
-Will Show in MS VS 2019 Templates or
+  A) Will Show in MS VS 2019 Create New Project Templates
+  B) After placing all files in Directory Folder below Save All and close and restart VS 2019 or

+Second Choice:
 Your_DRIVE:\Users\Your_Computer\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C++ Project\

 1 A) Create Folder: